forrpa/Chat-Room-Server/README.md

 ﻿Chat-Room-Server

-A chat room server that works with my Chat-Room-Client.
+A GUI chat room server that works with my Chat-Room-Client.
+Uses Swing.
 Uses threads and stream sockets so that many clients can be online and send messages to either all online clients or to a specific online user.

 HOW TO START